louis-hildebrand/plates/README.md

     - If a function name is provided, that function is pushed onto the stack.
     - If the token `*` is provided, a random byte (from a uniform distribution) is generated.
 - `DEFN <function-name> (<arg-count>) { <instructions> }`: defines a function.
 When this function is called, the top `arg-count` values on the stack will be popped.
 They can then be accessed as `$0` (for the value that was on top of the stack), `$1`, `$2`, and so on.
 Note that nested function calls will overwrite arguments.
-- `CALLIF`: checks the data word at the top of the stack.
-If it is nonzero, the function below that is executed.
-Otherwise, the function is not called.
-In either case, the two words at the top of the stack are discarded.
+- `CALLIF`: pops the two values at the top of the stack.
+The top-most value must be a function and the one below that must be a data word.
+If the data word is nonzero, the function is executed.
 - `EXIT`: terminates the program.

 ## Functions